-There will be no make-ups for missed midterms.
-Students who miss a midterm due to medical or compassionate grounds (and can provide the appropriate documentation) will have the weight transferred to the final exam.
-For all missed exams, you must submit your valid documentation to Academic Counselling within 2 business days of the exam date.
+There will be no make-ups for midterms.
+Students with an approved absence from midterms will have the weight of the missed assessments transferred to the final exam.
+You must submit your valid documentation to Academic Counselling within 2 business days of the exam date.
 You must also notify your instructor prior to the test or at least within 24 hours after the excused period.